QuTech-Delft/OpenQL/docs/developer/passes.rst

  - Put an appropriate placeholder in ``run()``, such as ``QL_ICE("not yet implemented")``.

- - Register your pass with the pass factory by adding it to its default constructor.
+ - Register your pass with the pass factory by calling the factory's static method `register_pass` and storing its result.

  - At this point, you should have everything needed for the user to be able to create the pass, and for the documentation generation system to detect and